Wine to Japan

 - France - 27 per cent

 - Germany - 1.5 per cent.

 Chile has recorded a dramatic increase in exports by volume and is currently the largest exporter to Japan in still wines.

 There is a strong focus from industry toward Australian wines due to outcomes as a result of JAEPA in 2015.
 Many importers who never imported Australian wines before have started to consider importing Australian wines.
 Major Japanese breweries have advised that they are reviewing their product portfolio from Australia and investigating their sourcing options.

 Consumer prices for wine are high compared to other kinds of liquor because most wine are imported.
 A combination of import duties, taxes, high distribution costs and mark-ups result in retail wine prices that are two to four times higher than in Australia.
 The tariff and tax system is as follows:

-- Consumption Tax (VAT) - eight per cent.
+- Consumption Tax (VAT) - ten per cent.

 Marketing your products and services

 Consider the following to successfully market wine into Japan:

 - Define the target market segment(s) for your wine, and research that market and associated price points.